Farming with a Coop Tractor (Part 1):

 The Coop No. 3 was identical to the No. 2, but was equipped with a six-cylinder Chrysler engine with a 3-3/8 inch bore and a 4-1/2 inch stroke.
 The Coop No. 3 was found to deliver 28.75 horsepower (hp) to the drawbar and 37.09 hp to the belt.
 (Ibid. p.
 80.)

 Discord between Duplex and GTA led to a canceling of the contract in May of 1938.
-In 1938, the cooperatives banded together to start the Cooperative Manufacturing Company which was also located in Battle Creek Michigan.
+In 1938, the cooperatives banded together to start the National Farm Machinery Cooperative which was also located in Battle Creek Michigan.
 By controlling the manufacture of the tractor, the cooperatives felt that they could ensure the highest possible quality and the lowest price.
 “Built for Service—Not for Profit” was the advertising slogan of the tractors.

 Farmers from all over the United States were enthusiastic about selling the crops co-operatively to obtain the best price for the products they raised on their farms now began to buy lumber, seed and farm equipment from cooperatives at very competitive prices compared to privately-owned lumberyards, seed dealers and farm equipment dealerships.